pallets/flask/docs/patterns/sqlalchemy.rst

     def init_db():
         metadata.create_all(bind=engine)

-As for the declarative approach you need to close the session after each request or application context shutdown.
+As in the declarative approach, you need to close the session after each request or application context shutdown.
 Put this into your application module::